Causal Regularization: On the trade-off between in-sample risk and out-of-sample risk guarantees: Conclusion

 \section{Conclusion}

-We introduced \textit{causal regularization}, a technique for trading off in-sample and out-of-sample risk guarantees by exploiting the heterogeneity across in-sample datasets.
-The method provided out-of-sample guarantees, for any regularization parameter, against specific covariates shifts in the same sense as the causal Dantzig estimator while being identifiable in a broader set of circumstances.
-Furthermore, we showed theoretically and empirically that cross-validation and sample-splitting can be used to do model selection for causal regularization, and obtain estimators with better out-of-sample performance than the causal Dantzig estimator.
+In this paper, we introduced \textit{causal regularization}, a technique for trading off in-sample and out-of-sample risk guarantees by leveraging heterogeneity across in-sample datasets.
+This method ensures out-of-sample guarantees for any regularization parameter against specific distribution shifts, similar to the causal Dantzig estimator, while remaining identifiable in a broader range of cases.
+We also showed, both theoretically and empirically, that cross-validation enables effective model selection for causal regularization, producing estimators with improved out-of-sample performance compared to OLS and the causal Dantzig.

+Although causal regularization is designed to address additive distribution shifts, as defined in \zcref{def:sem}, when the shift deviates from this structure, the method does give risk guarantees for future environments in the span of its projection onto the space of additive shifts.
+Its predictive accuracy can improve further by learning a suitable basis from part of the data and using it to perform regression on the remainder.